Bruhatt-Rao/Simple-Neural/README.md

 # Simple Neural Network

-This library implements a simple neural network using Python and NumPy.
+This library implements a simple neural network using Python and NumPy that can be easily modified for different use cases.
 The network consists of an input layer, a hidden layer, and an output layer.
 The neural network is trained using backpropagation.

 ## Prerequisites